PARTXXK/Portfolio/README.md

-# Hi guys!
-I made my personal portfolio website.
+My personal portfolio website.
 (2021 - current)

 ## [This is my personal portfolio website](https://parteek-portfolio.netlify.app/homepage), that I Initially coded in the Atom desktop application, now on VS Code.
 I made this website using HTML5, CSS3 & Vanilla JS and is currently hosted on Netlify.